 In being so ambitious with this record player’s engineering, Rega has pushed the boundaries of performance at this level and has given premium rivals positioned above it plenty to worry about.

 The SL-1000R sits proudly at the top of Technics' turntable range.
-At £14,000 / $18,000 / AU$30,000, it's not going to fit everyone's budget and at 40kg you'll probably need another pair of hands to shift it.
+It's not going to fit everyone's budget and at 40kg you'll probably need another pair of hands to shift it.
 But from the magnesium S-shaped arm to the adjustable feet, build and finish are as precise as a Japanese bullet train.

 Unusually for a high-end turntable, Technics has opted for a direct direct motor rather than a belt drive, but great care has been taken to reduce vibration.
 In conjunction with the external power supply and 7.9kg triple-layered platter, the SL-1000R delivers excellent speed stability at 33.3, 45 and 78rpm.
 As with most options at this price, you'll need to partner it with your own cartridge.